realvoidgojo/CTF-Challenges/OverTheWire/Bandit/README.md

 #### **Level11:**

 password for level is stored in the file, where all lowercase and uppercase have been rot13
-copy the data.txt
+copy the data.txt in your clipboard

 ```bash
 cat data.txt
 ```

-`apt install bsdgames` it has `ceaser` or `rot13` to decode rot13 string in your local , machine,
+`apt install bsdgames` it has `rot13` program to decode rot13 string in your local machine, after you installed using bsd games

 ```bash
 echo "encoded_string" | rot13